fastmachinelearning/hls4ml-catapult-framework/projects/README.md

 }
 ```

 You must pay special attention to `RTL_SYN_TOOL` in `02_libraries.tcl`.
 Its default value is used by `synthesize` for determining what RTL tool should be used for RTL synthesis.
 Therefore, you should not remove or rename that variable unless `synthesize` has been changed.

+### Project examples
+The following project examples are provided:
+* `EntireTemplate`
+* `Dense019`

+See `README.md` inside both directories for more information about the projects.
+These are real projects, so they can also be used for the Catapult backend R&D.